 It’s also worth noting the above are for men, women should use roughly half those numbers.

-Set yourself some performance goals and work hard week in/week out at achieving those.
-This is when it’s all about aggressively chasing PRs on the bar, and training like an animal in the process.
+In the meantime, there are performance goals to work towards to keep your engine running.
+This is when it’s all about actively chasing PRs on the bar, and training like an animal in the process.

-The best way to set these performance goals is to tie it in with your physique goals in some capacity.
+The best way to set these performance goals is to tie them in with your long-term transformation goals in some capacity.

-For example, let’s say your goal is to increase the size of your legs, specifically your hamstrings and your quads.
-Rather than just focusing on yourself visually all the time and winding up demotivated when each set of progress pictures don’t show new slabs of muscle being added every two weeks, try this:
+For example, if your goal is to increase the size of your legs, specifically your hamstrings and your quads, rather than pinning your progress on pictures that don’t show new slabs of muscle each time, try this:

 Set yourself two ‘key indicator’ lifts for both the hamstrings and quads.
 Each week, place extra focus on these specific lifts.
 Film them, analyse your form and make sure you’re making some form of progress each week.

-Assuming that my form is standardised throughout, if I can go from a 140kg Romanian Deadlift for 6 reps and turn that into 160kg for 6 reps, my hamstrings are going to grow!
+For instance, assuming that your form is standardised throughout, if you can go from a 140kg Romanian Deadlift for 6 reps and turn that into 160kg for 6 reps, your hamstrings are going to grow!